Selma, Alabama

 Selma is a city in and the county seat of Dallas County, in the Black Belt region of south central Alabama and extending to the west.
 Located on the banks of the Alabama River, the city has a population of 17,971 as of the 2020 census.
 About 80% of the population is African-American.

 Selma was a trading center and market town during the antebellum years of King Cotton in the South.
-It was also an important armaments-manufacturing and iron shipbuilding center for the Confederacy during the Civil War, surrounded by miles of earthen fortifications.
+It was also an important armaments-manufacturing and iron shipbuilding center for the Confederacy, as well as providing a hospital converted from a Masonic university, during the Civil War, surrounded by miles of earthen fortifications.
 The Confederate forces were defeated during the Battle of Selma, in the final full month of the war.

-In modern times, the city is best known for the 1960s civil rights movement and the Selma to Montgomery marches, beginning with "Bloody Sunday" in 1965 and ending with 25,000 people entering Montgomery at the end of the last march to press for voting rights.
-This activism generated national attention for social justice and that summer, the Voting Rights Act of 1965 was passed by Congress to authorize federal oversight and enforcement of constitutional rights of all American citizens.
+In modern times, the city is best known for the 1960s civil rights movement and the Selma to Montgomery marches, beginning with "Bloody Sunday" in March 1965, when unarmed peaceful protesters were assaulted by County and state highway police.

+By the end of March 1965, an estimated 25,000 people entered Montgomery to press for voting rights.
+This activism generated national attention for social justice.
+That summer, the Voting Rights Act of 1965 was passed by Congress to authorize federal oversight and enforcement of constitutional rights of all American citizens.

-Due to agriculture and industry decline, Selma has lost about a third of its peak population in the 1960s.
-The city now is focusing its income on tourism for its major influence in civil rights and desegregation.
-Selma is also one of Alabama's poorest cities with an average income of $35,500, which is 30% less than the state average.
-Selma also has a high poverty rate with one in every three residents in Selma living below state poverty line.
+Due to agriculture and industry decline, Selma has lost about a third of its peak population since the 1960s.
+The city is focusing on heritage tourism, to build on its role as a major influence in civil rights and desegregation.

+Selma is one of Alabama's poorest cities, with an average income of $35,500, which is 30% less than the state average.
+One in every three residents in Selma lives below the state poverty line.

 History

-Before discovery and settlement, the area of present-day Selma had been inhabited for thousands of years by various warring tribes of Native Americans.
+Before discovery and settlement by Europeans, the area of present-day Selma had been inhabited for thousands of years by various warring tribes of Native Americans.
 The Europeans encountered the historic Native American people known as the Muscogee (also known as the Creek), who had been in the area for hundreds of years.

 French explorers and colonists were the first Europeans to explore this area.
 In 1732, they recorded the site of present-day Selma as Écor Bienville.
 Later Anglo-Americans called it the Moore's Bluff settlement.
 Selma was incorporated in 1820.
 The city was planned and named as Selma by William R. King, a politician and planter from North Carolina who was a future vice president of the United States.
-The name, meaning 'high seat' or 'throne', came from the Ossianic poem The Songs of Selma.
+The name, meaning 'high seat' or 'throne', came from the Ossianic poem The Songs of Selma by Scottish poet James Macpherson.